hxtpoe/reactivecouchbase.github.io/index.md

 ### ReactiveCouchbase Play 2 plugin

 You can absolutely use ReactiveCouchbase from a Play 2 application.
-The Play plugin for ReactiveCouchbase include some nice features to boost your productivity and let you focus on app writing.
+The Play plugin for ReactiveCouchbase include some nice features to boost your productivity and let you focus on app writing :

+* Integration with the native Json API of the framework
+* Integration with the native stream API of the framework
+* Driver and connection handled automaticallu by the plugin
+* Automatic CRUD HTTP services
+* Integration with Java
+* Couchbase as cache module
+* Design document synchronisation at startup
+* Data synchronisation at startup

 For more information about it, go to the <a href="https://github.com/ReactiveCouchbase/ReactiveCouchbase-play/blob/master/README.md">ReactiveCouchbase-play's GitHub project</a>

 * <a href="https://github.com/ReactiveCouchbase/ReactiveCouchbase-play">GitHub</a>